slowcyclist/auto-enter-pin/README.md

 The script needs only ordinary user rights for execution and installation
 ## installation

+Download the auto-enter-pin folder to the home directory (`/home/nemo/`)

 Edit the content of `auto_enter_pin_settings.py` and enter your pin code _Yes, I know, this is not very safe.
 OTOH if someone has access to this file inside your phone, you are already pretty much screwed!_